 - Bone density test (DEXA scan) shows the doctor how much x-ray light can be seen through your bones, which allows them to assess how dense your bones are.

-- Height measurements each year to see if there is more than a ¾ inch loss of height.
+- Height measurements each year to see if there is more than a ¾ inch loss of height, which may indicate changes to the spine.

 - Increase Calcium to strengthen your bones.
-Eat more dark leafy greens, fish containing bones (canned salmon), soy products, and low-fat dairy.
+Eat more dark leafy green vegetables, fish containing bones (i.e., canned salmon), soy products, and low-fat dairy.

 - Weight-bearing exercises like jogging, walking or climbing stairs help build strong bones.
 Tai Chi is a low impact exercise that is also good for bone health.

-- Reduce alcohol and tobacco use as it can increase loss of bone mass.
+- Reduce alcohol and tobacco use as it can increase the loss of bone mass.

 Curious about how your nutrition impacts your risk of osteoporosis?
 Try this Nutrient Calculator to see what nutrients are missing in your diet.
 By testing for osteoporosis as you age and maintaining good bone density by exercising and eating right, you can help avoid broken bones.